 The Meyer/Calas collection came into being 35 years ago when Lorna Meyer began collecting the California Impressionism of the Society of Six including Selden Gile, William Clapp, Louis Siegriest, August F. Gay and other early California paintings.
 The collection evolved to include Bay Area Figurative painters such as David Park, Nathan Oliveira, Joan Brown, James Weeks and Paul Wonner.
 You will also see paintings by Wayne Thiebaud, Frank Lobdell, Christopher Brown, Raimonds Staprans, David Ligare, Terry St. John, and John DePalo.
 The collection also includes the sculpture of Stephen DeStaebler, Manuel Neri, and Wanxin Zhang.
 One of the recent acquisitions in the collection is a large oil painting by Hung Liu from her newest body of work based on the photography of Dorothea Lange and the Dust Bowl.
 The collection has also recently added work by innovative woman artists working in the San Francisco including, Davina Semo, Katherine Vetne, along with the collection’s first video work created by Deborah Oropallo and titled, Oval O.

-The Schreyer Collection
+The Schreyer Collection (Sold Out)

 A visit to the Chara Schreyer collection is an inspiring experience in art without boundaries.
 There are over fifty works of art in this collection in the Four Seasons, a museum in miniature.
 Primarily black and white, this collection features conceptual and modern art in an array of mediums.
 Artists represented include Ed Ruscha, John Baldessari, DeKooning, Sol LeWitt, Dan Flavin, Robert Melee, Lee Friedlander and Richard Prince.

-The Spaht Collection
+The Spaht Collection (Sold Out)

 Mid-Century through Contemporary